Dinnyebokorwastaken/phost/README.md

 A site i made for myself,
-nothingf important, more of a
+nothing important, more of a
 vessel than anything else